Douglas Mackiernan

-Douglas Seymour Mackiernan (April 25, 1913 – April 29, 1950) was the first officer of the Central Intelligence Agency (CIA) to be killed in the line of duty.
+Douglas Seymour Mackiernan (April 25, 1913 – April 29, 1950) was an American intelligence officer and spy known for being the first officer of the Central Intelligence Agency (CIA) to be killed in the line of duty.

 Early life and career

-Mackiernan was born in Mexico City, Mexico, to an adventurous father who had been a whaler and explorer.
+Mackiernan was born in Mexico City, Mexico, to a father who had been a whaler and explorer.
 As a child, the young Mackiernan learned English, Spanish, French, and German.
 He was the oldest of five brothers: Duncan, Angus, Malcolm, and Stuart.
 His family later moved to Stoughton, Massachusetts, where he worked at his father's filling station business, and he and his brothers became amateur radio operators.
+MacKiernan was of Irish descent.

 Mackiernan spent one year at Massachusetts Institute of Technology as a physics major in 1932 but dropped out and became a research assistant at the university.
 He served as a major in the US Army Air Corps during World War II, first as a cryptanalysis officer in 1942 in Washington, DC and then as a meteorological officer in Alaska and, from November 1943 to the end of the war, in Tiwha (now Ürümqi), the capital of Xinjiang (Sinkiang) Province.
 In February 1947, Mackiernan missed the adventure of the war and applied to the State Department for a position as a consular clerk at his former location in China.
 He was eagerly accepted, and by May, he was on his way back.
 He soon found himself recruited for and ideally suited to espionage work.